jpdas18/Applied-Machine-Learning/Project_2.md

 #### I decided to train another model to predict a wealth category of 1, adding a derived feature column crossing size and education.
 However, there was no significant difference between this and the previous model, so I decided to add a derived feature column crossing gender and education.
 There was no significant difference between this model and the two previous.

-#### Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.
+### Task 4: Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.
-#### Provide evaluative metrics including a measure of accuracy and AUC.
+### Provide evaluative metrics including a measure of accuracy and AUC.
 Produce the predicted probabilities plot as well as the ROC curve for each wealth outcome and interpret these results.
 ![plot](boometrics1.png)
 ![plot](boo1roc.png)
 ![plot](boo1pp.png)